 Why do we hurt ourselves?

 We hurt ourselves.
-We sabotage healthy endeavors to escape the discomfort of change, settling back into our self-made prisons of stagnation.
+We sabotage healthy endeavors to escape the discomfort of change, settling back into our self-made prisons.

 We evolved to navigate adverse environments driven by internal mechanisms of survival.
 With the power to direct, we not only survive, but can also flourish.
 Yet, not every action is self-promoting, oddly, we routinely harm our futures, doing things we know will destroy.
 We claim to be logical creatures, but act irrational, hurting ourselves physically, emotionally and spiritually.
 Why?